praveens-git-bit/Build2024-FabricDocument/exercise2.md

 >**Note**: Do not click on the Start button.
 Due to time constraints we have pre-loaded the output tables in your Databricks.
 We will not be executing this pipeline.

-14. Had you clicked on the Start button, you would have seen the result similar to the following screenshot.
+14. If you were clicked on the Start button, you would have seen a result similar to the one in the following screenshot.
+Click on the screenshot for a better view.

 ![Databricks.](mediaNew/task-2.2.7.png)